Justin01Wu/WebApp/jersey2/README.md

 ## Testing

-+ Sometimes, we can add extra fields or api for troubleshooting or integration testing, for example:
++ Sometimes, we can add extra fields on api for troubleshooting or integration testing, for example:
 	+ You can add sequence Id or updated date to test if a record was updated properly in previous step
 + Integration test:
 	+ for HTTP GET, it is easy, because you connect the system to prod Db copy.